-Thematic Session at AMCDRR- Panel Discussion on "Scaling up Eco-DRR in Development Planning and Practice in Asia"
+Thematic Session at AMCDRR- Panel Discussion on "Scaling up Eco-DRR in Development Planning and Practice in Asia":

 The Thematic Session was hosted on the first day of the 3-day long AMCDRR event, and comprised a Panel Discussion on "Scaling up Eco-DRR in Development Planning and Practice in Asia".
 The session was chaired by Ms. Gargi Banerji, Founder, Pragya.
-It commenced with opening remarks from Mr. Jyotiraj Patra, South Asian Regional Evidence Advisor for Ecosystem Services for Poverty Alleviation (ESPA), which was followed by a detailed deliberation on the theme by the speakers on the panel: Dr. Anil Gupta, Head of Division of Policy Planning, National Institute of Disaster Management (NIDM, India), Dr. Deepa Gavali, Acting Director, Gujarat Ecology Society (GES, India), Dr. Priyanie Amerasinghe, Head, Hyderabad Office, International Water Management Institute (IWMI, India), and Mr. Ritesh Kumar, Conservation Program Manager, Wetlands International (WI, India).
+It commenced with opening remarks from Mr. Jyotiraj Patra, South Asian Regional Evidence Advisor for Ecosystem Services for Poverty Alleviation (ESPA), which was followed by a detailed deliberation on the theme by the speakers on the panel: Dr. Anil Gupta, Head of Division of Policy Planning, National Institute of Disaster Management (NIDM, India), Dr. Deepa Gavali, Acting Director, Gujarat Ecology Society (GES, India), Dr. Priyanie Amerasinghe, Head, Hyderabad Office, International Water Management Institute (IWMI,

+Description of the Thematic Session on Ecosystem-Based Disaster Risk Reduction, conducted as part of the AMCDRR, 2016 India), and Mr. Ritesh Kumar, Conservation Program Manager, Wetlands International (WI, India).